ruby/www.ruby-lang.org/en/documentation/success-stories/index.md

   been around since 1997, has recently been revamped and uses a custom application built with Ruby on Rails.

-* [Blue Sequence][12], a sophisticated mission-critical application which forms part of Toyota Motor Manufacturing’s own “sequence-in-time” production process, has recently been selected as finalist the British Computer (BCS) Information Management Awards.

 #### Security

 * The [Metasploit Framework][metasploit], a community open source project